Two waves of adaptation: speciation induced by dormancy in a model with changing environment

 \item \textbf{Dormancy}: Individuals can exist in one of two states: active or dormant.
 Dormant individuals are unable to reproduce but are exempt from selective pressures.
 Transitions between these states occur at specific rates, with active individuals becoming dormant and vice versa. \end{enumerate}

 Under certain conditions within this model, we can demonstrate the emergence of two waves of adaptation.
-One wave progresses when the environment is positive and retreats into a ``seed bank" during negative environments.
-The other wave behaves in the opposite manner.
-It advances during negative environments and takes refuge in the seed bank during positive environments.
-This result can be interpreted as the emergence of speciation from fundamental principles.
-In this simplified model, the interplay of selection, mutation, dormancy, and a fluctuating environment causes the genetic distance between the prevalent types in each environment to increase over time.
-This implies the formation of specialists in each environment.
-It is evident that without dormancy, this outcome would not be achievable.
+Some individuals repeatedly acquire positive mutations, giving them a fitness advantage during the summer.
+Other individuals repeatedly acquire negative mutations, giving them a fitness advantage during the winter.
+Individuals are able to survive the season in which they are less fit by entering a dormant state.
+This result can be interpreted as the emergence of speciation from fundamental principles, as the interplay of selection, mutation, dormancy, and a fluctuating environment causes the genetic distance between the prevalent types in each environment to increase over time.
+Without dormancy, this outcome would not be achievable.

-We obtain this result even though, in our model, individuals enter and leave the dormant state at random, independently of environmental conditions.
-In an alternative model in which individuals enter and exit the dormant state in response to environmental conditions, we would expect it to be even more likely that two waves of adaptation would emerge.
+A seed bank is a classic bet-hedging device, and our results partially make the biological payoff explicit.
+In a two-environment setting, a population without dormancy is driven toward a single compromise strategy which performs tolerably across regimes but is suboptimal in each.
+By contrast, dormancy allows the simultaneous maintenance of contrasting specialists.
+The seed bank makes this possible because when the environment flips, the previously favored specialist is quickly restored from the seed bank, accelerating the return to high fitness.
+Thus, despite the short-term cost of delayed reproduction, seed banks increase the speed of adaptation to alternating conditions.
+These observations, consistent with recent theoretical and empirical work, may help to explain the repeated emergence of dormancy across diverse lineages.

 Although we have emphasized that fluctuating environments can result from seasonal changes, there are also other scenarios in which fluctuating environments could arise.
 For example, when a patient takes an antibiotic at regular intervals, the environment experienced by the bacteria will fluctuate in a periodic way.
 It has been proposed, for example in \cite{wkk13}, that entering a dormant state may allow bacteria to persist in the presence of antibiotics.